Make yogurt with a yogurt maker in 9 simple steps

 It is easy and beneficial to make yogurt with the help of a yogurt maker.
 An electric yogurt maker can help you to make delicious yogurt within two hours.
 The process of making yogurt in a yogurt maker is quite simple.
 Here are the steps by which you can make yogurt with the help of the yogurt maker:

-- At first, you need to determine the amount of milk that you would need to make the yogurt: You must read the machine’s instructions carefully to determine the amount of milk that you would need to make the yogurt.
+- First, you need to determine the amount of milk you would need to make the yogurt: You must read the machine’s instructions carefully to determine the amount of milk you would need to make the yogurt.
 You can use whole milk or skimmed milk.
-Heat the milk at around 200 F / 100°C till it shows signs of frothing.
+Heat the milk at around 200 F / 100°C until it shows no frothing.

 - Allow the milk to cool down: You should use a thermometer to check the temperature of the milk.
 It would be best if you allowed the milk to cool down till it reaches the temperature of 105 F / 40°C. This milk is called tempered milk.

-- Mix 2 tablespoons of yogurt culture with the tempered milk in a blender for 10 seconds: This is one of the essential steps to make yogurt.
-Allow the yogurt culture to mix well with the tempered milk in a blender.
+- Mix 2 tablespoons of yogurt culture with the tempered milk in a blender for 10 seconds: This is one of the essential steps to making yogurt.
+Let the yogurt culture mix well with the tempered milk in a blender.
 This will allow the lactic acid bacteria to get evenly distributed in the milk, which will cause the fermentation of the milk.

 - Pour the starter culture into the remaining tempered milk: After pouring the starter culture into the remaining tempered milk, stir for about five minutes.

 - Read the instructions: On buying a yogurt maker, you will get an instruction booklet.
-You must read the instructions properly after transferring the milk containers inside the yogurt maker.
+After transferring the milk containers inside the yogurt maker, you must read the instructions properly.

 - Jiggle one of the milk containers after about 8 hours: After about eight hours, jiggle one of the milk containers to find the ready yogurt.
 You will understand if the yogurt is firm by jiggling the container.